reactphp/promise/README.md

 If the resolver throws an exception, the promise will be rejected with that thrown exception as the rejection reason.

+The resolver function will be called immediately, the canceller function only once all consumers called the `cancel()` method of the promise.

 A Promise has a single method `then()` which registers new fulfilled, error and progress handlers with this Promise (all parameters are optional):